ankitkushawaha1000/Drone_Webots/readme.md

-this project is based on drone in this project i have implemented automatic and manual control along with landing of drone on a landing pad using image processing and aruco markers
+Implemented automatic and manual control for its movement in webots environment Used computer vision, which helps in detecting the landing pad Used pid control and GPS to accurately land on the landing pad